thaismarques624/certificate_ieee_wie_ufpb_generator_automation/README.md

-# 🎓 Certificate Generator Automation (Google Colab / Streamlit – Raw Version)
+# 🎓 Certificate IEEE WIE UFPB Generator Automation (Google Colab / Streamlit – Raw Version)

 This project is an **automation for generating certificates in PDF format**, built in **Python**, designed to generate certificates **in bulk** based on data stored in **Google Sheets**.